Cockapoo life expectancy (Quick Guide)

 • Work at his pace and make his bedding more comfortable.

-• Assisting the dog get in the car and any raised areas.
+• Assisting the dog in getting in the car and any raised areas.

 • More regular check-ups for complications like arthritis, etc